Snakes explained: Correcting misinformation about Australian snakes

 Do Australian snakes hibernate or brumate during Winter?

-Should you wish to explore this topic further, visit the below link - https://theobligatescientist.blogspot.com/2010/11/do-reptiles-hibernate-or-brumate.html#more
+If you'd like to explore this topic further, you can visit this link - https://theobligatescientist.blogspot.com/2010/11/do-reptiles-hibernate-or-brumate.html#more

-So, Do Australian snakes hibernate/ brumate during Winter?
-Yes, most species in cooler climates become dormant or inactive to varying degrees in Winter; however, the duration depends on the species and the climate.
-Remember, Australia is a massive continent, and the climate in northern Australia can differ significantly from southern regions during Winter.
+Yes, most species in cooler climates become dormant or inactive to varying degrees during winter; however, the duration of this period depends on the species and the climate.
+Keep in mind that Australia is a vast continent, and the climate in northern Australia can differ greatly from that of the southern regions during winter.

-In northern tropical parts of Australia, where the temperature is extreme in summer, some snakes, such as the Coastal Taipan, prefer to breed over Winter.
-Male taipans become more active in Winter as they search for females.
-Moreover, Snakes that live in cooler climates, such as tiger snakes and copperheads, are very cold tolerant, and they can be active in Winter if the temperature permits.
-Therefore, in some parts of Australia, it is a mistake to believe that you won't encounter snakes during Winter.
+In northern tropical parts of Australia, where temperatures are extreme in summer, some snakes, such as the Coastal Taipan, prefer to breed during winter.
+Male taipans become more active in winter as they search for females.
+On the other hand, snakes living in cooler climates, such as tiger snakes and copperheads, are very cold-tolerant and may remain active during winter if temperatures allow.
+Therefore, in some parts of Australia, it’s a mistake to think that you won’t encounter snakes during winter.

 _________________________________________________________________